-If you are doing it alone, place your tripod in the best area where it can get your angle properly.
+If you are doing tasteful boudoir photography on your own, place your tripod in the best area where it can get your angle properly.

 You will likely need to do trial shots to check if you are in the right position with the proper exposure to lighting and check if the props that you will be using fits in with your outfit and aura.

 For your own convenience, you can use your camera’s timer so you can do various poses in a few minutes.

 Most people also post-process their photos to get the best results.
 And that’s totally normal!

 For Sorelle Amore, the creator of Advanced Selfie University, editing makes up 40% of a photo.
 And she’s AMAZING at what she does.

 Note: Even though the main focus is with a camera (and a couple very minimal/cheap tools), there’s a section on mobile photography, so technically you could learn DIY boudoir photos with phone as well.

 You can also pick up some at home boudoir photo ideas, even though it’s not specifically focused on that.